dulli/deichwave/README.md

 ### Releases

-Additionally, a [`GoReleaser`](https://goreleaser.com/) configuration is provided to automate the building of production ready releases for all target platforms using:
+Additionally, a [`GoReleaser`](https://goreleaser.com/) configuration is provided to automate the building of production ready releases for all target platforms using (create a new `git tag` for the new version first):

 ```bash
 goreleaser release --clean